 There is also a small Jewish community in Costa Rica and a visible Chinese community.
 Most towns have at least one Chinese restaurant.
 Many of the smaller convenience stores, known as pulperias, are Chinese-ran.

 The indigenous population of Costa Rica is far fewer than other countries in Central America.
 Those indigenous that have survived today live for the most part in remote communities.

 There is a large Nicaraguan population in Costa Rica, which can be a source of friction.
-And also a growing Colombian and Venezuelan presence.
+And a growing Colombian and Venezuelan presence, too.
 The United States also provides immigrants to Costa Rica.
 Retirees and other people seeking to find a more tranquil way of life.
 It’s estimated that one-in-nine people living in Costa Rica are immigrants of some sort or another.

 Costa Rica is a Roman Catholic country, in keeping with its Spanish heritage.
 Freedom of religion is guaranteed in the country, though.
 Other religions abound, particularly evangelical Christianity.

 In comparison to other countries in the region, Costa Rica places great emphasis on education.
 It’s 95 percent literacy rate is the highest in Central America.
 School is mandatory for all citizens up to 12th grade and there are decent universities.